rust-lang/reference/src/paths.md

 Type paths are used within type definitions, trait bounds, type parameter bounds, and qualified paths.

-Although the `::` token is allowed before the generics parameters, it is not required because there is no ambiguity like there is in _PathInExpression_.
+Although the `::` token is allowed before the generics arguments, it is not required because there is no ambiguity like there is in _PathInExpression_.

 ```rust,ignore